Anastrepha

-Anastrepha is the most diverse genus in the American tropics and subtropics.
+Anastrepha is the most diverse genus of tephritid fruit flies in the American tropics and subtropics.
 Currently, it comprises more than 300 described species, including nine major pest species, such as the Mexican fruit fly (A. ludens), the South American fruit fly (A. fraterculus complex), the West Indian fruit fly (A. obliqua), the sapote fruit fly (A. serpentina), the Caribbean fruit fly (A. suspensa), the American guava fruit fly (A. striata), and the pumpkin fruit fly (A. grandis), as well as the papaya fruit fly (formerly Toxotrypana curvicada).
 As some of their names suggest, these pest species are one of the most numerous and damaging groups of insects in their native range, plaguing commercial fruits such as citrus, mango, guava, and papaya.

 Biology and ecology

 Natural history and life cycle

 Females lay their eggs in either developing and healthy fruits or in mature and rotten fruit (like the A. suspensa).
 The vast majority of species use their ovipositor to deposit the eggs in the edible part of the fruit (either the epicarp or mesocarp), and some species such as A. hamata and A. intermedia lay the eggs in the seed.
 Eggs can be laid in one or a group of eggs per oviposition, and it could vary among species.
 After the egg hatches inside the fruit, larvae complete three larval instars.
 Once larvae are fully mature make a hole to come out of the fruit, and it most happen when the fruit is on the ground.
 Then, the larva makes a hole on the ground to become a pupa.
 The life cycle begin again when the female emerge and become mature to produce eggs by feeding on sources of carbohydrate and protein.
 The life cycle (egg to adult) of Anastrepha ludens takes 27 days or longer if the temperature is lower than 30 °C.

 Female of Anastrepha grandis laying eggs on the fruit.

 Infested fruit with larvae of Anastrepha suspensa.

 Females of Anastrepha ludens looking for sites to lay eggs, and ovipositor insertion to lay eggs.

 Natural enemies are mainly in the families Braconidae and Ichneumonidae (Hymenoptera).
 Diachasmimorpha longicaudata and Doryctobracon crawfordi are established in the Americas, including the United States, Mexico, Colombia, Costa Rica, Guatemala, El Salvador, Nicaragua, Panama, and Brazil.
 These species has been released as an agent of biological control of pest species, such as A. ludens, A. obliqua, A. suspensa.